GluuFederation/docs-ce-prod/docs/source/integration/spa/oauth-js-implicit.md

 ## Installation

 To use this library, include the openidconnect.js dependency to your HTML page.
-You can find it [here](https://github.com/GluuFederation/openid-implicit-client).
+Find it [here](https://github.com/GluuFederation/openid-implicit-client).

 The next steps for the installation are: